sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the forms builder appearance to improve the user experience.
 * Modifies the Stripe add-on to accept other payment methods than card only.

-= 1.2.42 =

-* Modifies the predefined value assignments of controls to allow numbers with leading zeros.